twooldridge/workshop/terminal.md

 ## Text editor

-While you can make a lot of quick edits on the command line with `vim`/`nano` etc., it's nice to have an easy text editor on your local machine to play around with.
-If you're on Mac TextEdit should already be available, but I'm a big fan of [Sublime](https://www.sublimetext.com/).
+While you can make many quick edits on the command line with `vim`/`nano`, etc., it's nice to have a straightforward text editor on your local machine to play around with.
+If you're on a Mac, TextEdit should already be available, but we are big fans of [Sublime](https://www.sublimetext.com/) and [Visual Studio Code](https://code.visualstudio.com/).

 ## Command line

 Let's make some little edits to `~/.bashrc`:

 ```
 # slurm job query format
 export SACCT_FORMAT="JobID,JobName%-50,Partition,Account,AllocCPUS,AveRSS,AveVMSize,Elapsed,State,ExitCode"